You Don't Need Kubernetes for GenAI ...Until You Do

 When a Single Prompt Isn't Enough

 The first GenAI feature is usually simple.
 A user sends input, you call a model, you return the response.
-Maybe you wrap it in a nice UI.
 Maybe you add some prompt engineering.
 But the core loop is straightforward: input, inference, output.

 Then someone asks for something more ambitious.